lilianaziolek/lilianaziolek.github.io/work_in_progress/understanding-nuxt-vue-hooks-and-lifecycle-part2.md

 (LinksComponent) SSR: false [Mounted] SampleProp: Prop from main page, SampleData: Lorem Ipsum Data (LinksComponent) Mounted Refs: Foo With No Params,Foo X With Param1,(...)
 ```
-</td><td style="width:40%">
+### What just happened?
 * globalMiddleware is only executed in SSR in this call
-* *AlternativeEventBus Plugin* id is different on client and server (if this is not the case for you, refresh the page, as ID on the server will change on subsequent SSR calls).
-That's because this plugin's code is executed on both client and server, and both sides create an object.
+* *AlternativeEventBus Plugin* is setup on both sides (client and server)
-* *EventBus Plugin* is only setup on the client.
-I'll write more about eventBus concept in a separate post
+* *EventBus Plugin* is only setup on the client
 * beforeCreate and created are called on both server and client
 * Mounted is only called on the client
 * this.$refs are only populated in Mounted
-</td></tr>
+### Where did we go wrong?
+Imagine you have code somewhere in middleware or fetch and you register `this.$eventBus.$on` event listener.
+Then, based on some user interaction, you dispatch an event via `this.$eventBus.$emit`.
+Things don't work - why?

+As you might notice, *AlternativeEventBus Plugin* **id** is different on client and server (if this is not the case for you, refresh the page, as ID on the server will change on subsequent SSR calls).
+That's because this plugin's code is executed on both client and server, and both sides create an object.
+Middleware and fetch are only executed in SRR on first call, that is, your listener is registered on the SSR instance of eventBus.
+The client-interaction code runs in browser, so your emit triggers on the client-side instance of eventBus.
+Not the same instance - communication does not happen.

+In reality, such eventBus plugin, most likely, doesn't make sense in dual (SSR/client) mode.
+The main usage for eventBus might be to e.g. have your login mechanism publish an event that user has just logged in, so that other parts of code can react and, for example, fetch extra user data into VueX.
+That will always happen fully on the client so it makes more sense to make such plugin client-side only.
+This way, if somebody tries to register to event in SSR code, they will get a nice error saying that eventBus is undefined - rather than allowing them to register on an instance that will never receive any events.

-<tr><td>Click on link <b>Test1 with Param 1</b> => http://localhost:3000/test1/val1</td><td>
+## Click on link **Test1 with Param 1** => http://localhost:3000/test1/val1
+### What's in the logs?
 *In this, and all the following calls everything happens on the client (browser) side only :*
 ```
 (Global Middleware) SSR: false